 - the accuracy of the personal data is contested by the data subject, and is restricted for the amount of time necessary for the controller to verify the accuracy of the personal data;

 - the processing is unlawful and the data subject opposes the erasure of the personal data and requests that their use be restricted instead;

-- the controller no longer needs the personal data for the purposes of the processing, but they are required for the data subject for the establishment or defence of legal claims;
+- the controller no longer needs the personal data for the purposes of the processing, but they are required for the data subject for the establishment or defense of legal claims;

 - the data subject has objected to the processing operation pursuant to Article 21(1) pending the verification whether the legitimate grounds of the data controller override those of the data subject.

 - Where processing has been restricted under paragraph 1, such personal data shall, with the exception of storage, only be processed with the data subject’s consent or for the establishment, exercise, or defense of legal claims, or for the protection of the rights of another natural or legal person, or for reasons of important public interest of the EU or of a Member State.

 - A data subject who has obtained restriction of processing pursuant to paragraph 1 shall be informed by the controller before the restriction of processing is lifted.